 The menstrual cycle refers to the time between the first day of one period and the first day of the next.
-The cycle typically lasts between 25 and 30 days but can be longer or shorter.
+The cycle typically lasts around

-A period refers to the time when a woman bleeds each month, which usually lasts between 2 and 7 days.
-Periods are different for every woman.
+A period refers to the time when a woman bleeds each month, which usually lasts between 3–5 days but can range anywhere between 1 and 8 days.
+Periods are different for every person.

 There is a variety of reasons for bleeding between periods:

 Hormonal contraceptives are a common cause of vaginal bleeding between periods.
-If they do cause irregular bleeding, it usually only occurs for the first 3 months of using the contraceptive.
+For instance, hormonal intrauterine devices (IUDs) may cause bleeding that improves after 2–6 months of using the contraceptive.

 Some examples of hormonal contraceptives include:

-If bleeding between periods is very heavy or lasts for longer than 3 months, it may be a good idea to seek medical advice.
+If bleeding between periods is very heavy, it may be a good idea to seek medical advice.
 Changing to an alternative form of contraception can often stop breakthrough bleeding.